michaelcillo22/hackme-corp/README.md

-# Hackme Corp.
+# Hackme Corp

 ## Introduction
-    - This is a seller-center where businesses can sell and promote their products.
+- A seller-center where businesses can sell and promote their products.

-## Target user/demographic
+## Target User/Demographic
 - Vendors

-## Value proposition
+## Value Proposition
-- More cost-effective way of selling their product.
+- Cost-effective selling.
-- Analytics Features - vendors are able to understand who their customers are.
+- Analytics to understand customers.
-- Wider customer-base size
+- Wider customer base.

-## Why is this project worthwhile to take on?
+## Why This Project?
-- US Market for video games US$ 58.7 Billion in 2024.
+- US video game market projected to reach $58.7 billion in 2024.

 ## Competitors
 - Amazon